ethus3h/personal/To do 2017dec23a24: TO DO.md

 ### 2018may09 remaining schoolwork
 - Selfies of events for 345
-- Final demo Movie, zip File for 345
+- Final demo Movie, and porject zip File for 345
 - 3x essays events for 200
 - Work revisions for 200
+- Artists and Film makers stories of People 200
+- Project 4 Refliction 200
+- Project 3 Refliction 200
+- Field recording Esay 200
 - Final project refection for 200
-- Any thing for 430?
+- Any thing for 430?Final Zip file maybe
 - For 206?